-Chair Sandoval requested that one member of the CHEC Committee nominate one member of the public to assist GPA with testing the Portal.
+Chair Sandoval requested that each member of the CHEC Committee nominate one member of the public to assist GPA with testing the Portal as part of an Ad Hoc Committee.
 She requested clarification on the integration of data at the departmental level.
 Matt Llewellyn reported that departments and employees would have access to different Portal Components based on need.

-Councilmember McKee-Rodriguez requested information on the process to be utilized by GPA to implement the recommendation made during Public Comment.
+Councilmember McKee-Rodriguez requested information on the process to be utilized by GPA to implement the recommendations made during Public Comment.
 Ms. Mayes reported that the City had already contacted the vendor to make adjustments.